susmithag777/Healthcare-Management-Optimization-Analysis-Dashboard-Creation/README.md

 <h3>Common Medical Conditions and Medications SQL Analysis</h3>
-1. Arthritis ranks highest in terms of medication demand, with 9,218 prescriptions recorded, emphasizing the significant pharmaceutical needs for managing chronic pain.
+1. Arthritis ranks highest in terms of medication demand, with 9,218 prescriptions recorded, emphasizing the significant pharmaceutical needs for managing chronic pain.<br/>
 2. Diabetes and Hypertension follow as the next most common conditions, both requiring consistent medication management to prevent long-term complications.
-These conditions have a high impact on hospital resources and medication supply.
+These conditions have a high impact on hospital resources and medication supply.<br/>

-3. Aspirin is the most frequently prescribed medication for multiple conditions such as Arthritis, Asthma, and Cancer, highlighting its importance across treatment categories.
+3. Aspirin is the most frequently prescribed medication for multiple conditions such as Arthritis, Asthma, and Cancer, highlighting its importance across treatment categories.<br/>
 4. Paracetamol and Ibuprofen are widely prescribed for pain and inflammation, while Penicillin is commonly used for managing infections in Obesity and Diabetes patients.
 Additionally, Lipitor is essential for managing chronic diseases like Diabetes and Obesity, indicating its critical role in long-term treatment plans.

 <img width="466" alt="image" src="https://github.com/user-attachments/assets/0f45007f-6ddc-4e01-90f4-aa042b8a5c1f" />